 3. Henry Ruggs III, Alabama

 The definition of speed.
 Henry Ruggs possesses true game breaking speed that allows him to take any reception to the endzone.
 He has fantastic hand strength and can secure any throw coming his way.
-He isn’t the biggest of receivers, but he has no problem getting up and challenging bigger defenders for the ball, and he comes down with it a lot of the time.
+Ruggs isn’t the biggest of receivers, but he has no problem getting up and challenging bigger defenders for the ball, and he comes down with it a lot of the time.
 He still isn’t the most nuanced route runner, but with some work that can change.
 Along with routes, Ruggs could work on his releases to beat press coverage.
 Once he develops those two things, he could be even more dangerous than he already is.

 4. Laviska Shenault, Colorado

 Laviska Shenault is the playmaker of the Buffalo’s offense.
 The offense likes to scheme up different ways to get him the ball because once he gets the ball in his hands, he is fantastic.
-He has great field vision and athletic ability to work past defenders.
+Shenault has great field vision and athletic ability to work past defenders.
 He has good ability in contested catch situations as well.
 He has the necessary hands and concentration in the air to beat the defender and come down with the ball.
 One big question mark about his game is the fact that he hasn’t played a full season yet, so his durability is a question mark.
 He also needs to develop his route running, as he is mainly getting manufactured touches, his routes aren’t as efficient as they should be.

 5. Tylan Wallace, Oklahoma State

 Unfortunately, Wallace suffered an ACL tear but that doesn’t change his talent.
 Wallace isn’t the biggest receiver, but he plays with tremendous physicality.
 He’s very competitive at the catch point and doesn’t let bigger defenders bully him.
 He has fantastic RAC ability; he has good vision in the open field and has more than enough contact balance to withstand hits.
 He’s not overly athletic, but he does well to use his strengths to his advantage.
 He doesn’t matchup against press coverage much, so it’s not known how he handles it.
 He doesn’t run as many routes as you would you hope but his ability to win in any situation with his physicality shows he could handle a full route tree.
 If it wasn’t for his injury, Wallace would be very high on my board in the end of the year, but because of the injury, who knows where he’ll end up.
+The injury is a large reason of why he’s at the bottom of our Top Five Wide Receivers list.